boredsquirrel/Linux/README.md

 You can create your own Appstarters in the KDE Menueditor.
 ---

-## Setup-Scripts
+## 3. Setup-Scripts
 Setting up a Linux Distribution is more work than just installing the System.
 You will have to install and uninstall a lot of apps, and set some settings.
 [Here is a cool example of creating a minimal Fedora KDE Operating System, without anything not wanted installed](https://www.reddit.com/r/Fedora/comments/9a0i93/howto_minimal_kde_install_on_fedora/)

-I have created my own scripts for Kubuntu, Fedora KDE, Fedora Kionite and RockyLinux (in use as a server).
+I have created my own scripts for Kubuntu/KDE Neon, Fedora KDE, Fedora Kionite and RockyLinux (superstable Desktop or server).

 The scripts include: